orendain/DemeoMods/README.md

 - Critical hits on LAST action also gain Panic Powder and gives a couple rounds of Deflection

 **Warlock:**
 - 6 max health.
-You and Cána are immune to Corruption
+You and Cána are immune to being Corrupted and Corruption damage
 - Melee damage reduced to 1
 - Cána starts with 1 point of innate damage resistance (can NOT be increased with potion)
 - If Cána goes under half life she gains Frenzy (+1 damage until life goes over half)